crcdng/hen-timeline/README.md

 This timeline captures key moments in the development of Hic et Nunc and beyond, including the evolution of Teia and the wider Tezos art communities.

-If you believe in core ideas of second-order cybernetics, all communication is is based on personal (observer) perspectives.
-Communication acts contain elements of facts, self-revelation, relationship and appeal; no one is free from that.
-Some entries of this timeline also  may include some commentary, yet I attempt to fact-check and keep them as accurate as possible.
+If you believe in core ideas of second-order cybernetics, communication is based on personal (observer) perspectives.
+Each act of communication includes elements of facts, self-revelation, relationship and appeal.
+However, I fact-check and attempt to keep this timeline as accurate as possible.
+Some entries, however, do contain judgement and commentary.
 If you spot errors or omissions, contact me on Twitter or file a bug report on Github.

 Published under CC BY-NC 4.0.
 For academic citations see [CITATION.cff](CITATION.cff).